The Gut-Brain Health FAQ Guide

 The gut has a large impact on the nervous system.
 It has been connected to mood, digestion, immune system function, and much more.

-When we are not feeling well and our digestive system is out of whack, it can have a significant impact on our nervous system.
-It’s like our body is saying “I’m not happy with what’s happening here, let’s change things.”
+When we are not feeling well and our digestive system is out of whack, it can significantly impact our nervous system.
+It’s like our body is saying, “I’m not happy with what’s happening here; let’s change things.”
 When our digestive system is out of whack, we can experience a number of things, such as an imbalance of:

 – Blood sugar levels

 – Blood counts

 – Immune system response